-We are thrilled that two of our former Classic Sailing staff, James MacKenzie and Becky Treneer, have branched out on an business adventure of their own by taking over ownership of this historic 1938 wooden cutter.
+We are thrilled that one of our former Classic Sailing staff, James MacKenzie has branched out on an business adventure of his own by taking over ownership of this historic 1938 wooden cutter.
 The first season has been an amazing success with the boat virtually fully booked for the whole of 2013.

 Eda Frandsen (pronounced Ada) has been offering well loved charter voyages in Western Scotland for many years.
-Add to this that James and Becky have considerable experience of running traditional boats with guest crews and you have an ideal combination of boat, place and crew.
+Add to this that James has considerable experience of running traditional boats with guest crews and you have an ideal combination of boat, place and crew.